Pip the Troll: Fictional character biography

-Pip was once Prince Gofern of the planet Laxidazia, in the Dolenz System, in the Milky Way galaxy.
-He was originally an alien of the Laxidazian race who enjoyed painting pictures of the night sky.
-Pip became physically and psychologically mutated into a morally degenerate, stunted, satyr-like form known as a "troll" during a bout of drunkenness brought on by a mutagenic hallucinogenic ale.
-Like all Laxidazian trolls, Pip has four digits (including opposable thumb) on each hand, hooflike feet, and large pointed ears; apparently, normal Laxidazians are nearly identical to Earth humans.
+Pip is originally known as Prince Gofern of the planet Laxidazia, in the Dolenz System, in the Milky Way galaxy.
+He is originally an alien of the Laxidazian race who was mutated into a satyr-like form known as a "troll" after drinking mutagenic ale.
+Like all Laxidazian trolls, Pip has four digits (including opposable thumb) on each hand, hooflike feet, and large pointed ears; apparently, normal Laxidazians are nearly identical to humans.
 After his transformation, his people, also sick of his lewd, lecherous, and hedonistic behavior, strip him of his office and rank.
 He stows away on a spaceship and continues his life of debauchery.
-Pip began his habit of dressing in a pair of maroon, ripped pants and nothing else.
+Pip begins wearing ripped maroon pants and nothing else.

 Missionaries from the Universal Church of Truth visit Pip's home planet and discover the trolls are resistant to the church's conversion process.
 As a result, all trolls are ordered to be killed.
 Pip himself is caught after making trouble on dozens of planets, many controlled by the church.
-He ends up on a ship full of men and women who were to be executed.
-There he meets Adam Warlock, whose alternate future self the Magus would become the leader of the Church of Truth.
-Pip teamed up with Warlock to escape and go on adventures.
+He ends up on a ship full of men and women who are to be executed.
+There he meets Adam Warlock, whose alternate future self the Magus will become the leader of the Church of Truth.
+Pip teams up with Warlock to escape and go on adventures.
 Pip then meets Gamora.
 Pip meets Thanos, and alongside Warlock, Gamora, and Thanos, he battles the Magus and the Universal Church.
-Pip revealed how he was transformed into a troll.
 He encounters Starfox and Heater Delight, and battles Pro-Boscis the Procurer.
-Eventually the threat of the Magus was neutralized and Pip parted company with Adam on the world of Sirus X.
+Eventually the threat of the Magus is neutralized and Pip parts company with Adam on the world of Sirus X.

-After getting into much more trouble, Pip decided to look for Adam again.
-Pip explored one of Thanos' old hideouts and discovered not Adam, but Thanos himself.
-Thanos destroyed Pip's mind, but Adam was able to absorb Pip's soul into the Soul Gem (killing his mindless body, but restoring full mental function to his soul), reuniting him with the spirits of Gamora and eventually Adam Warlock in Soulworld within the Soul Gem.
+After getting into much more trouble, Pip decides to look for Adam again.
+Pip explores one of Thanos' old hideouts and discovers not Adam, but Thanos himself.
+Thanos destroys Pip's mind, but Adam manages to absorb Pip's soul into the Soul Gem (killing his mindless body, but restoring mental function to his soul), reuniting him with the spirits of Gamora and eventually Adam Warlock in Soulworld within the Soul Gem.

-Pip resided in Soulworld for some time.
-While there, he accompanied the Silver Surfer and Captain Autolycus in search of Warlock.
-He witnessed a battle between Warlock and Drax the Destroyer.
+Pip resides in Soulworld for some time.
+While there, he accompanies the Silver Surfer and Captain Autolycus in search of Warlock.
+He witnesses a battle between Warlock and Drax the Destroyer.